raghavaro/quickslice/README.md

 CCT files represent GBs of Tomographic Datasets in a single compressed file.
 The file size depends on the output size.
 The default size is 128 x 128 x 128 and the size of the output file is between 7 MB to 12 MB

 Note: Refrain from using CCT files for in-detail visualisation.
-CCT files are built using a super-lossy conversion technique and are meant to be used for a small quick preview of planes extracted from 3d models.
+CCT files are built using a super-lossy conversion technique and are meant to be used for a small quick preview of planes extracted from 3d volumes.

 ### Representation: